laravel/vapor-docs/1.0/projects/environments.md

 ### `rate-limit`

-By using the `rate-limit` option, Vapor's managed firewall tracks the rate of requests for each originating IP address and blocks IPs with request rates over the given `rate-limit` value.
+When using the `rate-limit` option, Vapor's managed firewall tracks the rate of requests for each originating IP address and blocks IPs with request rates over the given `rate-limit` value.
 In the example above, if the request count for an IP address exceeds 1,000 requests in any 5-minute time span then the firewall will temporarily block requests from that IP address with the `403 Forbidden` HTTP status code.

 ### `bot-control`

-By using the `bot-control` option, Vapor's managed firewall blocks requests from pervasive bots, such as scrapers, or search engines.
-You may customize the "category" of requests the `bot-control` should block by setting an `array` of categories within your application's `vapor.yml` file:
+When using the `bot-control` option, Vapor's managed firewall blocks requests from pervasive bots, such as scrapers or search engines.
+You may customize the "category" of requests the `bot-control` should block by providing an `array` of categories within your application's `vapor.yml` file:

 ```yaml
 firewall: